 Coronavirus (COVID-19) will affect most businesses in some way.
 If you're a local business looking for help, and your questions aren't answered below, Business Gateway Falkirk will be able to signpost you to advice and support.

-We want to provide support and assistance to help you make sure your businesses are ready and prepared to re-open safely and in line with the latest regulations.
+As regulations and policies are now changing on a regular basis we want to provide support and assistance to help you make sure your businesses is operating in line with the latest regulations as outlined in the Scottish Strategic Framework.

-Detailed below are the contact details of the key teams you may need to consult prior to re-opening.
+Detailed below are the contact details of the key teams you may need to consult to ensure you are operating within the current guidelines.

 If you have any queries in relation to the use of outdoor seating or trading areas and/or external signage and you want to make sure that your business is fully compliant with all the regulations, the planning team will be happy to assist, simply email email@example.com.